If you’re a veteran or active-duty military, VA home loans are one of the best mortgage financing deals available.

-Using a VA rehab loan, the veteran can not only get the needed funds to purchase the property, but also to make necessary improvements.
+Using a VA rehab loan, the veteran can not only get the needed funds to purchase the property, but to also make necessary improvements.

-In more typical cases involving property renovations, buyers will have to pay all cash for the purchase, then either come up with additional funds for the repairs, or secure another source of financing.
+In more typical cases involving property renovations, buyers will have to pay all cash for the purchase, then either come up with additional funds for the repairs or secure another source of financing.